vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 android:gravity = text-align in CSS

-> Note: you might wonder whay all the propertry is starting with android ??
-If you notice the first line of any XML file there is a namespace define xmlns:android="http://schemas.android.com/apk/res/android".
-Notice the attribute android here it is reffering to Android Schema with android.
-This Schema has all reference to values like id, text other attirbutes.
-You can read more about XML Schema from this link http://en.wikipedia.org/wiki/XML_schema

 ###'android:' namespace

-You might wonder whay all the propertry is starting with `android:`.
+You might wonder why all the property is starting with android:`.
 If you notice the first line of any XML file there is a namespace definition

       xmlns:android="http://schemas.android.com/apk/res/android"

-Notice the attribute android here it is reffering to Android Schema with android.
-This Schema has all reference to values like id, text other attirbutes.
+Notice the attribute android here it is referring to Android Schema with android.
+This Schema has all references to values like id, text other attributes.
 You can read more about XML Schema from this link [http://en.wikipedia.org/wiki/XML_schema](http://en.wikipedia.org/wiki/XML_schema)

 ##TextView

-Textview is most simple ui element, it is use to display static text which can not be changed by user.
+Textview is most simple ui element, it is used to display static text which cannot be changed by the user.

 In HTML world TextView is nothing but a Label.